How to Watch UK TV in Spain

 It is also worth noting that the BBC TV, ITV, Sky TV and other channels on the satellite do not own any satellites; they just rent the frequencies on them from the satellite owners – Astra.
 It is, therefore, a misconception that “Sky change the signal footprints of the satellites” as in fact the signal footprints are determined many months before the satellite is even built!

-The default transponder frequency setting for Sky TV in Spain is 11778, V, 27.5, 2/3 – Sky Default Transponder Frequency Settings
+The default transponder frequency setting for Sky TV is 11778, V, 27.5, 2/3 – Sky Default Transponder Frequency Settings

 UK Satellite TV Changes